 For many women who are of reproductive age, low estrogen can cause missed or irregular periods.
 In fact, amenorrhea in young women is one of the best clinical indicators for estrogen deficiency.
 With all the sources of abnormal estrogen dominance in the modern world, thanks to things like toxins and a poor diet, it might be hard to imagine that we could ever have a shortage of estrogen.
 But some women do.

 It’s believed that low estrogen is caused not only by the failure to produce enough sex hormones due to hereditary hormonal problems, but a lot of the time because of the effects of high levels of stress hormones on the body.
-You need to figure out a way to bust stress if you’re having irregular periods because sex hormones can really be negatively impacted by metabolic, physical or psychological stressors.
+You need to figure out a way to relieve stress if you’re having irregular periods because sex hormones can really be negatively impacted by metabolic, physical or psychological stressors.

 Stress hormones can become dominant because of many factors — a low-quality diet and chronic emotional stressors being two of the biggest.
 We need to have our stress hormones released in quick spurts when there’s truly an emergency in order to help us get out of life-or-death situations, but these days many women are facing ongoing stress that is considered “low level” and often ignored, even though it’s, in fact, strong enough to have an impact on overall health.